Systems of Care: In-Hospital Cardiac Arrest

 The structure, processes, and systems are continuously improved based on data gathered from the institution’s outcomes, experiences, advances in technology, and latest resuscitation research.

-In-hospital cardiac arrest (IHCA) and out-of-hospital cardiac arrest (OHCA) are two aspects of a SOC.
-They revolve around the adult chain of survival.2
+In-hospital cardiac arrest (IHCA) and out-of-hospital cardiac arrest (OHCA) are two major aspects of a SOC.
+They revolve around the adult chain of survival.2 How the IHCA System of Care Works (End-to-End Flow):

 American Heart Association (AHA) guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) provide system-specific chains of survival for IHCA and OHCA.